-The assessment whether certain information constitutes inside information is made by the CEO after consultation with the Group General Counsel.
-Similarly, the CEO also determines, after consultation with the Group General Counsel, whether the Company is to immediately disclose the information or whether conditions exist to delay the disclosure.
+The assessment whether certain information constitutes inside information is made by the President and CEO after consultation with the Group General Counsel.
+Similarly, the President and CEO also determines, after consultation with the Group General Counsel, whether the Company is to immediately disclose the information or whether conditions exist to delay the disclosure.
 The Company properly records any decisions to delay disclosure and the grounds for such decision, and follows set procedures as required by applicable laws and regulations.

 The Company maintains an insider list for recording the persons having inside information.
 The Company’s employees and service providers who have access to inside information are entered into a relevant project-specific section of the insider list.
-The decision to establish such section is made by the CEO.
+The decision to establish such section is made by the President and CEO.
 The Company has decided not to establish a permanent insider section.
 Each person entered into a project-specific section is notified by e-mail of the entry, the duties entailed and the applicable sanctions.
 The person receiving such notification shall promptly confirm their acknowledgment of such notification in written form.
-The decision to terminate the project-specific section is made by the CEO after consultation with the Group General Counsel and persons entered into such list are notified by email of the termination of the project-specific section.
+The decision to terminate the project-specific section is made by the President and CEO after consultation with the Group General Counsel and persons entered into such list are notified by email of the termination of the project-specific section.
 Service providers may assume the task of maintaining insider lists of their employees as decided by the Company on a case-by-case basis.

 Insider dealing is always prohibited.
 In addition, there are trading restrictions imposed on certain managers and employees of the Company even when such parties do not hold any inside information.